 Veganism is a rare phenomenon in the Middle East, as meat culture is traditionally seen as an indicator of social class.
-So with that in mind, Grazia was beyond excited by Prince Alwaleed bin Talal’s rather progressive November revelation that he's a vegan, said before then showing an interviewer his salads.
+With that in mind, Grazia was beyond excited by Prince Alwaleed bin Talal’s rather progressive November revelation that he's a vegan, said before showing an interviewer his salad.
 Amazing.

-His son, Prince Khaled, a renowed fellow vegan and campaigner against cruelty to animals - and, incidentally, also the President of the Saudi CrossFit Federation - has since announced plans to open a chain of plant-based restaurants in the Arab world, revealing on Facebook that by 2020 he would open at least 10 vegan cafes in the region as an effort to combat obesity.
+His son, Prince Khaled, a fellow vegan and campaigner against cruelty to animals has since announced plans to open a chain of plant-based restaurants in the Arab world, revealing on Facebook that by 2020 he would open at least 10 vegan cafes as an effort to combat obesity.